Holiday Snaps – Part 2

 It occurred to me as I wrote this that blogging is the modern day equivalent of boring your friends and family to death with a slideshow of your holiday pics – only with blogging you get to inflict them on a much wider audience!
 So apologies for indulging here and sharing more photos.

 The lake itself had plenty of damselflies buzzing around our little jetty.
-I identified at least 2 species – Azure (below top) and Blue-tailed (below middle – female, bottom – male), both beautiful insects.
+I identified at least 2 species – Azure (below top) and a male Blue-tailed (below bottom), both beautiful insects.

 Not exactly wildlife, but it was also nice to have a family of Gloucester Old Spot pigs in the field opposite the cottage.

 Venturing out from our cottage we visited some amazing sites.
 Irton Fell, which we’d gone to primarily for the Mountain Ringlet, had plenty of other wildlife too.
-Despite the windy conditions up there, there were plenty of insects around including these 2 species of Tiger beetle.
+Despite the windy conditions up there, there were plenty of insects around including this Tiger beetle.

 There were lots of small birds flitting between rocky outcrops and fences.
-Bird ID is not a strong point of mine, but I think these are Stonechat and Skylark.
+Bird ID is not a strong point of mine, but I think this is a Skylark.

-On our last day, freed from the need to search for butterflies, we went to Foulshaw Moss Nature Reserve.
+On the last day, freed from the need to search for butterflies, I went to Foulshaw Moss Nature Reserve.
 Foulshaw is known for it’s Ospreys.
-Technically we did see them, via a webcam set up on the reserve.
-They’d got chicks which we could just about make out on the monitor.
+Technically I did see them, via a webcam set up on the reserve.
+They’d got chicks which I could just about make out on the monitor.
 The nest was a long way from public footpaths (and rightly so), so no chance of photos – but it’s still the closest I’ve ever been to an Osprey, so it felt like a win.

 Foulshaw was also known for a species of dragonfly that would be new to us too – the White-faced Darter.
 There were a few flitting around, but none were settling.
 One finally landed in front of me on the boardwalk.
 I managed a quick record shot, planning to then zoom in for a better one.
 Just got it focused and a small child ran up and scared it off – I may get over this eventually!
 So here’s the poor record shot.

-So here endeth our holiday snaps.
+So here endeth my holiday snaps.
 A couple of lifers (Ospreys & Darter) ticked off the list if not photographed properly and a few other favourites seen again.
-Our holidays tend to be primarily wildlife focussed, but just to prove we do manage a few other activities, here’s me doing the inevitable pose next to Eric Morecambe’s statue at Morecambe Bay.
+My holidays tend to be primarily wildlife focussed, but just to prove I do manage a few other activities, here’s me doing the inevitable pose next to Eric Morecambe’s statue at Morecambe Bay.

 Grafton Wood

-Lovely day yesterday out and about at Grafton Wood, one of our favourite butterfly hunting spots.
-Forecast was for sunny spells in the morning so we headed over, hopeful of a good day’s butterfly spotting.
-The sunny spells were slow to materialise and for the first hour we hardly saw a butterfly.
+Lovely day yesterday out and about at Grafton Wood, one of my favourite butterfly hunting spots.
+Forecast was for sunny spells in the morning so I headed over, hopeful of a good day’s butterfly spotting.
+The sunny spells were slow to materialise and for the first hour there were hardly any butterflies.
 Nor did we see anyone else, it was as if everyone else knew the butterflies were having a day off!
 Eventually though the butterflies started to appear – a slightly dopey Common Blue was the first to pose for us.

 After the initial dozy one, more blues arrived plus Green-Veined Whites and our first Painted Lady of the year.
 All in all we tallied up 11 species – not bad after such an unpromising start.